hatfieldlibrary/oai-provider-service/README.md

 ## Capabilities

-The `tagger-provider` repository implements a Domain Access Object (DAO) with mysql support for querying the [Tagger-2](https://github.com/hatfieldlibrary/tagger-2) database.
+The `tagger-provider` repository implements a data access object (DAO) with mysql support for querying the [Tagger-2](https://github.com/hatfieldlibrary/tagger-2) database.
 The provider supports `Identify`, `ListMetadataFormats`, `GetRecord`, `ListIdentifiers` and `ListRecords`.
 The optional
 `from` and `until` arguments are supported for selective harvesting with `YYYY-MM-DDThh:mm:ssZ` granularity.
 ListSets is not supported.